peepee-boy/g-wolves-sdk-nrf/README.rst

-The SDK of the Gwolf Mouse and Keyboard
+The SDK of the G-Wolves Mouse and Keyboard
 ########################

 .. contents::